-After you have been to The Sellers Law Firm and met with one of our Montgomery bankruptcy attorneys and have filed a Chapter 13 debt consolidation plan, then you heard us mention the confirmation hearing.
+After you have been to The Sellers Law Firm and met with one of our Montgomery bankruptcy lawyers or Selma bankruptcy lawyers and have filed a Chapter 13 debt consolidation plan, then you heard us mention the confirmation hearing.
 In your debt consolidation plan, we have devised a repayment schedule over a period of three to five years.
 Since the time that the plan has been filed, we have likely made a few changes, tweaked it, and hopefully made it better.
 You have also been to a Section 341 Meeting of Creditors.
 Likely you were nervous prior to the creditor’s meeting, but then realized that everything went smoothly.
-In the Meeting of Creditors it only took three to five minutes to complete your testimony, and hopefully this relieved a lot of your anxiety.
+In the Meeting of Creditors, it only took three to five minutes to complete your testimony, and hopefully this relieved a lot of your anxiety.
 The next step in your Chapter 13 process is a confirmation hearing.

 In a Chapter 13 debt consolidation, we propose a plan in which you will pay back all or part of your creditors over a period of three to five years.
 We propose this plan in good faith by stating that this is the best solution for you to be able to get a fresh start on your debts.
 Since we're filing a Chapter 13, we're likely trying to save some of your secured property such as your house, car, or furniture; however, the plan cannot move forward unless it is actually confirmed by the bankruptcy judge.
 Our final hurdle to overcome is the confirmation hearing.